KILTprotocol/portablegabi-tutorial/src/6_development.md

 # Development

-If you want to help develop portablegabi we would be glad to merge your pull request.
+If you want to help develop portablegabi, we would be glad to merge your pull request.
-But first you need to set up a development environment for our project.
+But first, you need to set up a development environment for our project.
-For that start with installing the following dependencies:
+For that, start with installing the following dependencies:

 - [node](https://nodejs.org/en/) (any version starting with 10.19)
 - [yarn](https://yarnpkg.com/getting-started)